skipconnect/CloudCoverNowcasting/DataFiles/README.md

 	Which as the new bash-script after GenerateDownloadScript

 * 4) **generate.py**
-	Which is a python script that takes a downloaded day of geostationay data, converts it to a pytorch-file with altitude and land/sea mask concatenated
+	Which is a python script that takes a downloaded day of CMA-images, converts it to a pytorch-file with altitude and land/sea mask concatenated.
-	Outputs a day, with all times in a .pt file.
+	The script outputs a single day, with all times in a .pt file.

 * 5) **Altitude.np**
 	Which is a numpy-file containing altitude information of input area